Microsoft Audits Explained

 How auditors analyse the data

-They calculate what you owe to Microsoft on the date you ran the scripts.
+They calculate what you owe to Microsoft on the date you ran the scripts from the deployment data you provided.
 (Note: Service Provider audits are different).

 If you don't provide complete user data, server installation information, change records or other evidence — they will extrapolate, infer and assume your volume licensing debt from the provided dataset.

 Auditors will always start with the assumption that you are not compliant, and it is up to you to prove otherwise.
-For instance, if the tools or scripts fail to determine the edition of a SQL Server database, the auditor will assume that it is the most expensive edition, SQL Enterprise unless you provide evidence to the contrary.
+For instance, if the tools or scripts fail to determine the edition of a SQL Server database, the auditor will assume that it is the most expensive edition, SQL Enterprise, unless you provide evidence to the contrary.
+The same is valid for all other Microsoft products: Windows Server, Exchange Server, Office editions, etc. Data quality is paramount.

 Validate the audit report and push back